moiskillnadne/image-finder/README.md

 In the project directory, you can run:

-### If I had more time what I would like to implement more:
+### If I had more time I would like to implement more:

 - Animations
 - Improve image Loader
 - Implement error handler for images